Fees & Appointments

 6-week online program

-Small group · approx. 2 hours per week
+Small group, approximately 2 hours per week.

-The Quirky Parenting Project is a structured, time-limited program for parents in neurodivergent families who want everyday life to feel calmer and more workable without entering ongoing therapy.
+The Quirky Parenting Project is a structured, time-limited program for parents in neurodivergent families who want everyday life to feel calmer and more workable, without entering ongoing therapy.

-The program is delivered online in contained groups and focuses on understanding family patterns, communication, and routines so that less time is spent repeating, negotiating, or firefighting at home.
+The program is delivered online in contained groups and focuses on understanding family patterns, communication, and routines, so that less time is spent repeating, negotiating, or firefighting at home.

 Family and Relationship Sessions